Institutional Review Board/Human Subjects

 4. Complete the Social and Behavioral Responsible Conduct of Research course or the Social and Behavioral Basic/Refresher course.

-Following completion of the course, the completion report will be e-mailed to Emerson College's IRB.
+Following completion of courses, completion reports for Emerson College community members will be e-mailed to Emerson College's IRB.
 This certification is good for three years.
 After three years, individuals wishing to conduct human subjects research must retake either course listed above as a refresher.

 External collaborators on studies should submit their CITI certifications or equivalent training through the Emerson community member submitting an application for review.
 These certifications should meet the requirements of their institutions.